List of Roman and Byzantine imperial burials

 This is a list of the burial places of ancient Roman, and later Eastern Roman (or Byzantine), emperors and their family members.

 Early imperial figures were cremated.
 Inhumations became more common in the second century, though occasional imperial cremations are still recorded until the 4th century.
 Hadrian (r.
 117–138) may have been the first emperor to be inhumed and not cremated, though the sources are unclear.
 Septimius Severus (r.
 193–211) was cremated; his son Geta (r.
 211) appears to have been inhumed whereas his other son Caracalla (r.
 211–217) was also cremated.
 In the later Christian empire, cremation became viewed as a pagan practice and the dead were normally inhumed.
 The resting places for many emperors, particularly those during the Crisis of the Third Century (235–285), remain unknown.
 Several emperors were not buried at all, having been killed in battle or subjected to damnatio memoriae.

 The list includes all reigning emperors, whether their burials are known or not.
 Family members of the emperors are also included in the list, though only if their burial sites are known or if there has been discussion on the subject.
 Non-emperors are arranged temporaly (if possible), listed beneath the respective emperors.
 Emperors are marked with bold text and distinct background color in the list.

 Extant remains

 The majority of imperial burial sites have been damaged over the centuries, either deliberately or by accident.
-The following figures either have known burial sites, where their remains can still to be found, or have been discovered in modern times:
+The following figures either have known burial sites, where their remains can still be found, or have been discovered in modern times: